plops/cl-cpp-generator2/example/131_sdr/README.md

   - _example_integration shows how to use imgui_bundle in your own project
   - no need to add imgui_bundle as a submodule or install it, cmake will fetch it
-  - this fetches a bunch of stuff, after release build this uses 550MB
+  - this fetches a 550MB of dependencies
+  - after release build (154 files) cmake-build-release/ contains 577MB (27MB more)